Western Sufism

 Western Sufism, sometimes identified with Universal Sufism, Neo-Sufism, and Global Sufism, consists of a spectrum of Western European and North American manifestations and adaptations of Sufism, the mystical dimension of Islam.
+Many practitioners of Western Sufism follow the legacy of Inayat Khan and may identify with a variety of Sufi traditions, some of which have evolved to be pluralistic and not exclusively Islamic.
+In addition to Western Sufism, traditional Sufism also exists in the West, although it is significantly less prevalent among Muslims in the West than Sufism in the Muslim world.
+Most Sufi organizations in the West outside of the Balkans are Western Sufi.

 Sufism flourished in Spain from the tenth to fifteenth centuries and spread throughout the Balkans during the Ottoman period.
 Enslaved Africans maintained Sufi traditions in the Americas.
 It was not until the twentieth century, however, that Sufi organizations were established in Western Europe and North America.
 Inayat Khan promulgated Sufism in the United States and Europe from 1910 to 1926.
 In 1911 Ivan Aguéli established a Sufi society in Paris.